Handle & Sheath Making Workshop

 Learn to handle, adapt & protect the edges of your tools

 A must-have skill for any woodworker is knowing how to look after your tools.

-Bring your own blades (we’ll need to see them in advance) or we can supply (at an extra cost).
+Bring your own blades (we’ll need to see them in advance) or we can supply.
 Once booked, we’ll be in touch in advance of the class to confirm what you’d like to do and make sure we have the correct materials for your tools.

 All courses take place at our workshop on Stepney City Farm, Stepney Way, London, E1 3DG unless otherwise stated